CobaldAnnotation/.github/profile/README.md

 The semantic links between words in Compreno are expressed through so called deep (semantic) slots (DS) - semantic roles, which correspond to actant valencies (Agent, Object, Experiencer, Addressee, etc.), adjuncts (Locative, Distance, Time, Condition, Concession, and so on), characteristics (evaluation, colour, weight, speed, price, form, or size), specifications, parentheticals, and others.
 It gives the opportunity to define all semantic relations for each word, both actant and circumstantial, which provides full markup of all possible semantic dependencies.
 However, the description seems too detailed for most purposes as it suggests more than 330 SSs.

 Therefore, we decided to reduce the number of categories as well.

-//
-в работе
-we have reduced the number of
-the SSs.
-For example, full Compreno markup suggests different roles for different characteristic dependencies, such as form, taste, sound, appearance, importance, genuineness, and so on - more than 60 characteristics in total.
-In the generalized variant, all such characteristics correspond to one characteristical slot.
-Or, full model contains several Instrument slots, which differ by the SCs each slot can include
+For example, full Compreno markup suggests different roles for different characteristic dependencies, such as form, taste, sound, appearance, importance, genuineness, and so on - more than 50 characteristics in total.
+In the generalized variant, all such characteristics correspond to one characteristical slot.
+Or, full model contains several Instrument, Locative and Time slots, which differ by the SCs each slot can include:

-(see fig.1) - in the simplified variant, they are joined in one Instrument slot.
+'He came [yesterday]: Time,
+He came [when I was absent]: Time_Situation,
+[After a pint], we went home: Time_Entity'.

+In the generalized version, all these roles correspond to only one Time slot.

-Figure 1: Instrument slots in full and in reduced Compreno markup As a result, the number of hyperonym SCs used in the markup was reduced to ~680 classes, and the number of the SSs - to 143 slots.
+As a result, the number of the semantic roles used in the markup was reduced to 143 slots.

-The list and the description of the semantic roles are also available on ССЫЛКА.
+The list and the description of the semantic roles are available on ССЫЛКА.

-These simplified SCs and SSs are used in the final version of the markup in the UD format.
+These simplified SCs and DSs are used in the final version of the CoBaLD format.

-More than that, we reduced the number of the semantic roles.
-For example, full ABBYY Compreno markup suggests different roles for different characteristic dependencies (that is, weight, speed, size, and so on).
-In the generalized variant, all such characteristics correspond to one characteristical role.
-Or, the Compreno model has several slots for temporal relations: Time (‘вчера – yesterday, через два дня – in two days’), Time_Situation (‘когда все приедут – when everybody comes’), Time_Being (‘при Иване Грозном – in times of Ivan the Terrible’).
-In the generalized presentation, all these roles correspond to only one Time slot.

-As a result, the number of the hyperonym semantic classes used in the markup was reduced to about 650 classes, and the number of the semantic roles – to 143 slots.
-//

 # CoBaLD Annotated Corpora